SqrtPapere/SentimentAnalysis_CNN/README.md

 This project was implemented using Keras framework with Tensorflow backend.

-After loading text data, and embedding file, I create an embedding_matrix with as many entries as unique words in training data (111525 unique tokens), where each row is the equivalent embedding rappresentation.
-If the word is not present in the embedding file, it's rappresentation would be simply a vector of zeros.
+After loading text data, and embedding file, I create an embedding_matrix with as many entries as unique words in training data (111525 unique tokens), where each row is the equivalent embedding representation.
+If the word is not present in the embedding file, it's representation would be simply a vector of zeros.

 Moreover, I needed to PAD each review to a fixed length.
 I decided `MAX_SEQUENCE_LENGTH` to be 500 based on following plots: